haruiz/COVID19-Xray/README.md

 ## How to use it??

-The model is public-available in GitHub, and can be accessed using torch.hub, was written using PyTorch
+The model is public-available in GitHub, and can be accessed using torch.hub.

 ````python
 import torch